sql-machine-learning/elasticdl/docs/tutorials/elasticdl_deepctr.md

 convert_to_recordio_files("./criteo_sample.txt", "./data/criteo_records/test")
 ```

-Except RecordIO format, ElasticDL also supports other storage with the index
+Besides RecordIO format, ElasticDL also supports other storages with the index
 like MaxCompute Table.

 ## 3. Define Training APIs for ElasticDL with Premade Models